stakater/Forecastle/README.md

       name: my-app-ingress
 ```

-The above CR will be picked up by forecastle and it will generate the App in the UI.
-This lets you bundle this custom resource with the app's helm chart which will make it a part of the deployment process.
+This configuration instructs Forecastle to fetch the app URL directly from the specified Ingress resource, simplifying deployment and configuration.

-*Note:* You have to enable CRD feature first if you have disabled it.
-You can do that by applying the CRD and specifying `crdEnabled: true` in forecastle config.
-If you're using the helm chart then CRDs are installed with the chart.
+*Note: To use the CRD feature, ensure it's enabled by setting `crdEnabled: true` in the Forecastle configuration or enabling it in the Helm chart.*

-#### Example Config
+#### Example Configuration

-An example of a config can be seen below
+Below is an example of how you might configure Forecastle using a combination of namespace selectors and custom apps:

 ```yaml
 namespaceSelector: